AprilBrother/ab-ble-gateway-sdk/readme.md

 * WebSocket server written in PHP
 * HTTP server written in nodejs
 * HTTP server written in JAVA
+* MQTT subscriber written in nodejs
+* MQTT subscriber written in PHP

 ## SDK for AB BLE Gateway